-notary public's [record book with the attorney general within ninety days of the end date of the notary public's commission.] journal for ten years after the performance of the last notarial act chronicled in the journal.
+- (e) The notary public shall always print legibly the notary public's name on the top left corner and the notary public's commission number on the top right corner of each set of pages of transactions in each tangible journal. - The notary public shall retain the notary (f) public's journal for ten years after the performance of the last notarial act chronicled in the journal.
 The notary public shall provide to the attorney general the location of the journal upon resignation from, or revocation, abandonment, or suspension of the notary public's commission, or the expiration of a commission without renewal.
 At any time, the journal shall be subject to an audit pursuant to section 456-15, HRS.
-Failure to comply with this requirement [, after notice to the notary and opportunity to be heard, shall cause the notary's commission to be suspended until the attorney general receives the notary record books for the prior commission term.
-In addition, the failure to deposit notary record books] may result in [a] an administrative fine of no less than \$50 and no more than \$500.
-[Eff 5/5/08; am and comp 3/12/15; am and] (Auth: HRS §§28-10.8, 456comp 1.5, 456-8, 456-23) (Imp: HRS §§456-9, 456-15)

-§5-11-10 Notification and filing of names, addresses, and changes; failure to notify. (a) Each notary public shall file with the attorney general the notary public's name, employer, residence and business addresses, [and] telephone numbers, email address, and occupation [with the attorney general,] and shall notify the attorney general of any change, in writing, within thirty days of the change.

-(b) The notice from the notary public of the notary public's name change shall state the old and new names and the effective date of the notary public's name change, and shall include a copy of the legal documentation recording the name change and the new signature of the notary public.

-(c) The notice from the notary public of the notary public's address change shall state the old and new addresses of the notary public's residence, if there is a change in the notary public's residence address, the old and new addresses of the notary public's business, if there is a change in the notary public's business address, and the effective date of the notary public's address change.
+Failure to comply with this requirement may result in an administrative fine of no less than \$50 and no more than \$500.
+[Eff 5/5/08; am and comp 3/12/15; am and comp FEB 2 7 2022] (Auth: HRS §§28-10.8, 456-1.5, 456-8, 456-23) (Imp: HRS §§456-9, 456-15) - §5-11-10 Notification and filing of names, addresses, and changes; failure to notify. (a) Each notary public shall file with the attorney general the notary public's name, employer, residence and business addresses, telephone numbers, email address, and occupation and shall notify the attorney general of any change, in writing, within thirty days of the change. - (b) The notice from the notary public of the notary public's name change shall state the old and new names and the effective date of the notary public's name change and shall include a copy of the legal documentation recording the name change and the new signature of the notary public. - (c) The notice from the notary public of the notary public's address change shall state the old and new addresses of the notary public's residence, if there is a change in the notary public's residence address, the old and new addresses of the notary public's business, if there is a change in the notary public's business address, and the effective date of the notary public's address change.

-(d) Failure to provide [written] timely written notification to the attorney general of any change shall subject the notary public to a \$25 administrative fine.
-Failure to provide [written] timely written notification to the attorney general of any change of address that results in renewal forms being mailed to an incorrect address shall subject the notary public to a \$50 administrative fine.
-[Eff 5/5/08; am and comp 3/12/15; am and comp] (Auth: HRS §§28-10.8, 456-1.5, 456-8, 456-23) (Imp: HRS §§456-1, 456-9)
+(d) Failure to provide timely written notification to the attorney general of any change shall subject the notary public to a \$25 administrative fine.
+Failure to provide timely written notification to the attorney general of any change of address that results in renewal forms being mailed to an incorrect address shall subject the notary public to a \$50 administrative fine.
+[Eff 5/5/08; am and comp 3/12/15; am and comp